My selfies are getting better. I’m not sure if that’s a good or bad thing.

 …had a bit of lunch and headed back to Munich on the train.
 More after the 4th of July holiday.

 We took the subway (the U-Bahn) to the main train station (the Hauptbahnhof) where we caught a train to Salzburg.
 Jeff navigated the subway and train systems for us.
-He and Celia both are from NYC and it didn’t take long for them to figure it out.
+He is from NYC and it didn’t take long for him to figure it out.
 It took Steve and I a bit longer.

 Salzburg is beautiful.
 The old part of the city, called Getreidegasse, is overlooked by the Hehensalzburg Fortress.
 It is easy to spot from just about anywhere in the city.
 I took the next photo from the Mirabell Palace Garden.